 Determine an approach for maintaining an updated estuarineupland transition zone mapping inventory over time.
-Integrate the approach into long-term monitoring by the Wetlands Regional Monitoring Program (WRMP) through approval by the WRMP Steering Committee and publication on the WRMP website.
+Integrate the approach into long-term monitoring by the Wetlands Regional Monitoring Program (WRMP).
 Identify opportunities to coordinate with the Delta Adapts and Delta Plan Ecosystem Amendment analyses.